1 2 | for i in range(0, 21): print(i ** 2) |

 is the opposite of the input.

-though it's kind of complicated because it's also used in a for
+though it's kind of complicated because it's also used in a for loop though

 it's still technically a pure boolean operator.
 We'll see better examples in the